 California bill would give public university admission priority to slaves' descendants

 SACRAMENTO, Calif.
-(AP) — A California lawmaker said he will introduce a bill Monday that would give admission priority to the descendants of slaves at the University of California and California State University, the state’s two large public university systems.
+(AP) — A California lawmaker said he will introduce a bill Monday that would give admission priority to the descendants of slaves at the University of California and California State University, two of the largest public university systems in the nation.

 Assemblymember Isaac Bryan, a Democrat who represents parts of Los Angeles, told The Associated Press he will introduce the bill as lawmakers meet in the Capitol to swear in new members for a new legislative session.
-They also will convene a special session to consider ways to protect the state's progressive policies ahead of another Trump administration.
+They also will convene a special session to consider ways to protect the state's progressive policies ahead of President-elect Donald Trump's second term.

-The incoming administration of President-elect Donald Trump is expected to make dismantling diversity, equity and inclusion programs a priority.
-Around the U.S., a conservative movement to limit DEI initiatives has been gaining momentum in state capitals and college governing boards, with officials in many states taking action against them.

-But DEI’s emergence as a political rallying cry also has its roots on campus, with Republican opponents saying the programs are discriminatory and promote left-wing ideology.
+Republican opponents of campus diversity programs say they are discriminatory and promote left-wing ideology.
 Trump has hinted at potential legislation to fine universities over diversity initiatives.

 At the same time, legacy admissions, long seen as a perk for the white and wealthy at selective colleges, have come under fire in recent years following the Supreme Court's ruling against affirmative action.
 By banning affirmative action but allowing legacy preferences, which favor the children of alumni and donors, critics say the court left admissions even more lopsided against students of color.